DragonPlayerX/ScreenshotManager/README.md

 Some code for the file organization comes from an older mod ([PhotoOrganization](https://github.com/dave-kun/PhotoOrganization)) wich is not managed anymore.

 If you used the PhotoOrganization Mod before you may encounter a problem that the images won't load.
-In this case please go to the "Screenshot Manager Menu" -> "File Organization" -> "Reset Organization" and than click "Manually Organization".
-The mod will reset all things (restore filenames and deleting old folders) and than create new folders and move the files.
+In this case please go to the "Screenshot Manager Menu" -> "File Organization" -> click on "Reset Organization" and then click on "Manually Organization".
+The mod will reset all things (restore filenames and deleting old folders) and then create new folders and move the files.

 ## Discord Webhook